cloud4rpi/docs/docs/faq.md

 # How to update Cloud4RPi client library?

-Cloud4RPi client library is a [PyPI package](https://pypi.python.org/pypi/cloud4rpi), which is managed using the [pip utility](https://pip.pypa.io/en/stable/).
-Execute the following command to update Cloud4RPi client library:
+The Cloud4RPi client library is a [PyPI package](https://pypi.python.org/pypi/cloud4rpi), which is managed using the [pip utility](https://pip.pypa.io/en/stable/).
+Execute the following command to update the Cloud4RPi client library:

 ```sh
 sudo pip install --upgrade cloud4rpi